ahtrahddis/ahtrahddis.github.io/source/content/dharma.md

 ### How do I start meditating?

-Months ago, I created a small set of meditation instructions in pdf, in order to help the beginners of a mediattion group I was a member of.
+Months ago, I created a small set of meditation instructions in pdf, in order to help the beginners of a meditation group I was a member of.

 Below you will find a link to a compressed file I shared with them.
 It includes some very basic instructions for: